carjed/doomsayer/README.md

 #### Stringency threshold for outlier check
 `-t, --threshold`

 This parameter specifies the stringency for identifying outliers when using the `fold` or `sd` [outlier filter modes](#choose-outlier-detection-mode).
 Must be a real number >=1.
-Higher values correspond to a more stringent threshold (i.e., fewer outliers identified♥).
+Higher values correspond to a more stringent threshold (i.e., fewer outliers identified).

 #### Specify NMF rank
 `-r [2-10], --rank [2-10]`